Arindam Bhattacharya (politician)

-Arindam Bhattacharya (born 28 January 1980) is an Indian politician who is a MLA from the Indian state of West Bengal and Former President of West Bengal State Youth Congress.
+Arindam Bhattacharya (born 28 January 1980) is an Indian politician who is an MLA from the Indian state of West Bengal and Former President of West Bengal State Youth Congress.
 By profession he is a corporate and International Trade lawyer, a researcher, writer and social entrepreneur.
 Apart from being a legislator he is associated with many International organizations like the Parliamentarians for Global Action (PGA), GLOBE International and the United Nations Civil Society, where he is doing strong advocacy for democracy, civil rights and sustainable development.
-He is a member of the West Bengal Legislative Assembly.
+He is a former member of the West Bengal Legislative Assembly.

 Political career

 He represents the Santipur (Vidhan Sabha constituency).